 8. Youngstown, Ohio

-Youngstown’s industrial roots go way back to steel production, but the economic downturn left a lot of factories closed and abandoned.
-These empty industrial sites have turned into hotspots for illegal activity; scrap metal theft and drug trafficking are major problems.
+Youngstown’s industrial roots go back to steel production, but the economic downturn left many factories closed and abandoned.
+These empty industrial sites have turned into hotspots for illegal activity; scrap metal theft and drug trafficking remain major problems.

 9. Flint, Michigan